 - Updating and adding new content for indexing.

-Crawl error simply means Google is not able to view a page on your site.
+A crawl error simply means Google is not able to view a page on your site.
 If Google does not view a page, it won’t rank the page.
 As simple as that.
-Crawl errors can be found in COVERAGE REPORT on Google Search Console.
+Crawl errors can be found in the COVERAGE REPORT on Google Search Console.

 - Is the site adjusted to multiple layouts?

-- Does it load quickly in mobile devices?
+- Does it load quickly on mobile devices?

 - Implement AMP with plugins.